blackaly/blackaly/README.md

 - 🔭 I’m currently a freelancer.
 - 🌱 I’m currently learning More about Backend, Databases, Algorithms & Data Structures.
+- I love so much computer architectures and operating systems subjects.
-- 💬 Ask me about Problem Solving, Web Developing, and any computer science stuff.
+- 💬 Ask me about Problem Solving, Web Developing, and computer science stuff.
 - 📫 How to reach me: Send a message on [Linkedin](https://www.linkedin.com/in/ali-mashally/) and [Twitter](https://twitter.com/ali_mashally)